Gabe Davis

-Gabriel Davis (born April 1, 1999) is an American professional football wide receiver for the Buffalo Bills of the National Football League (NFL).
+Gabriel Davis (born April 1, 1999) is an American professional football wide receiver.
 He played college football for the UCF Knights and was selected by the Bills in the fourth round of the 2020 NFL draft.
-Davis has been nicknamed "Big-Game Gabe" due to his performance in important games.
+Davis has been nicknamed "Big-Game Gabe" due to his performance in important games, particularly his four touchdowns in the 2021 AFC Divisional playoff game.

+After his rookie contract with the Bills expired, Davis signed with the Jacksonville Jaguars for the 2024 season, but missed most of it due to injury and was later released by the Jaguars.
+He ultimately ended up signing another deal with Buffalo to return to the Bills.

 Early life

 Davis attended Seminole High School in Sanford, Florida.
 While there, he played high school football.
 As a senior, he had 69 receptions for 1,347 yards and 17 touchdowns, earning him First-team Florida Class 8A All-State honors.
 He committed to the University of Central Florida (UCF) to play college football.

 College career

 As a true freshman at UCF in 2017, Davis played in and started all 13 games, recording 27 receptions for 391 yards and four touchdowns.
 As a sophomore in 2018, he started 12 of 13 games and had 53 receptions for 815 yards and seven touchdowns.
 He returned as a starter his junior year in 2019, catching 72 passes for 1241 yards.
 After the season, Davis entered the 2020 NFL draft.